 Wine and Drinks

-The cocktail menu at Aviary is inspired, with parallels to an alcoholic adult sweet shop.
-Separated under headings including Floral and Elegant, Tricks and Treats, Coopers and sharing Pineapples, Deep and Dirty, the mixologist must have had a lot of fun with the creation of this list.
+The cocktail menu at Aviary is inspired, by parallels to an alcoholic adult sweet shop.
+Separated under headings including Floral and Elegant, Tricks and Treats, Coopers and Sharing Pineapples, Deep and Dirty, the mixologist must have had a lot of fun with the creation of this list.
 We sampled the Sour Cherry Bomb, a sweet and sour pretty pink cocktail with Sipsmith vodka, cherries and rhubarb bitters served with a cherry candy neatly wrapped in a brown paper bag on the side.
 My guest chose a slightly more manly option of Roy and & His Mango, a combination of Johnnie Walker Black, Belsazar red and mango served ceremonially with a sprig of smoking rosemary which infused well with the smouldering flavours of the whisky.

 The wine list is comprehensive and reasonably priced with bottles starting at £20.
 We chose a Tuatara Bay Pinot Noir from New Zealand (£35.50), a lighter red with an earthy depth of flavour and hints of cherry which carried well across both the meat and fish dishes.